exercism/javascript/exercises/concept/elyses-analytic-enchantments/.docs/instructions.md

 ## 4. Check if the stack contains an odd-value card

-Elyse wants to know if there is an odd number in the stack
+Elyse wants to know if there is an odd number in the stack.

 ```javascript
 doesStackIncludeOddCard([3, 2, 6, 4, 8]);